pBlasiak/rcfiles/README.md

-	:noh           - Remove highlighting of search matches E              - Mapping for ea (jump to end of word in insert mode) :Wallbuffers   - Load all buffers from all tabs to current window (:WintabsAllBuffers)
+	:noh           - Remove highlighting of search matches E              - Mapping for ea (jump to end of word in insert mode) :Wallbuffers   - Load all buffers from all tabs to current window (:WintabsAllBuffers) :Gvdiffsplit HEAD~3:%   - Brings up the staged version of the file side by side with the version 3 commits ago

 - Mappings for vimdiff